 The online version of The Ecdysone Handbook, 3rd edition (online), compiled by R. Lafon, J. Harmatha, F. Marion-Poll, L. Dinin, and I. Wilson, provides continuously updated information on over 450 ecdysteroids, including their UV, IR, MS, and NMR data

-Important Note: The authors, in some instance together with other copyright holders, hold a copyright ownership interest in any copyrightable information provided on this website.
+Important Notes: The UofIL Privacy Statement and policies apply to all content of these webpages.
+No reponsibility is assumed for information accuracy or the information itself, including via links.
+See disclaimer for further stipulations.
+The authors, in some instance together with other copyright holders, hold a copyright ownership interest in any copyrightable information provided on this website.
 Files may be downloaded for personal use only.
 Users are not otherwise permitted to reproduce, republish, redistribute, or sell any of this information, either in whole or in part, in either machine-readable form or any other form without permission from the authors. (c) 2014 email@example.com, UIC, Chicago (IL)